ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Discussion

 \section{Discussion}

-The motivation behind epochs is to achieve finality for CRDT state in order to meet safety property~\ref{prop:safety}.
-The duelling admins problem is a manifestation of the lack of finality in CRDT state.
+The motivation behind epochs is to achieve finality for CRDT state in order to meet safety property~\ref{prop:impartial}.
+The Duelling Admins problem is a manifestation of the lack of finality in CRDT state.
 This means epochs only need to be sent in response to non-monotonic operations such as the $\mathsf{demote}$ operation, which have the possibility to roll back events.
-This resolves the duelling admins problem without centralising authority (as seniority ranking does) or repeatedly rolling back state (as Matrix's state resolution algorithm does).
+ERA resolves the Duelling Admins problem by providing a central point of coordination via a finality arbiter.
+Finality arbiters also have applications beyond group management CRDTs.
+Any situation where the materialised view is used to perform non-monotonic operations at the application level may benefit from finality.
+Traditional consensus requires coordination \emph{before} operations commit~\cite{brewer2012cap}.
+In contrast, ERA enables operations to be applied \emph{before} coordination, with finalised operations being communicated via epoch events.
+This is similar to how finality works in blockchains, as miners do not coordinate to mine blocks but instead gradually converge on a single fork.
+The trade-off is that, until finality is reached, both ERA and blockchains can exhibit rollbacks.

-Finality nodes also have applications beyond group management CRDTs.
-Any situation where the materialised view is used to perform sensitive operations at the application level may benefit from finality.
-For example, an application may use a Positive Negative Counter (PN-Counter) to track outstanding references to a file.
-When this counter reaches 0, every node deletes the file.
-It is not safe to delete the file until all concurrent operations are known: this requires coordination.
-In this circumstance, the application may decide to only delete the file once the counter reaches 0 \textit{and} the counter has been finalised with that value.
+A delegation chain could authorise finality arbiters to sign each event to communicate finality, instead of sending epoch events.
+However, epoch events allow large batches of events to be finalised succinctly, and ensures that the finalised events respect causal ordering.
+Individually signing events scales poorly in comparison, and opens up new failure modes where an event could be finalised before its causal predecessors.

-Traditional consensus requires coordination \textit{before} operations commit~\cite{brewer2012cap}, but this design enables local execution followed by asynchronous coordination via epochs.
-This is similar to how finality works in blockchains, where miners do not coordinate to mine blocks but instead gradually converge on a single fork via Proof of X systems.
-The consistency of finalised events relies on the monotonic creation of epochs by finality nodes.
+The consistency of finalised events relies on the monotonic creation of epochs by finality arbiters.
 This results in two consequences outlined below.